reproducible-reporting/stepup-reprep/docs/development.md

 If you would like to contribute, please read [CONTRIBUTING.md](https://github.com/reproducible-reporting/.github/blob/main/CONTRIBUTING.md).

-## How to Make Releases

-- Mark the release in `changelog.md`.
-- Make a new commit and tag it with `vX.Y.Z`.
-- Trigger the PyPI GitHub Action: `git push origin main --tags`.

 ## Development Install and Unit Tests

 First, create a [StepUp Core development installation](https://reproducible-reporting.github.io/stepup-core/development/).